Fangkoukou/Parameterized-PINN-toolkit/pdes/ACCH/README.md

 2.  **Train the Model:** Open and run the cells in `train.ipynb` from top to bottom.
 This will train a new PINN model and save the results (model weights and loss history) into the `pdes/ACCH/models/` directory.

 3.  **Analyze the Results:** Once training is complete, run the cells in `validation.ipynb` to see a detailed performance analysis of the model you just trained, some sample plots are stored inside plots.

+4. Unfortunately, a detailed tutorial on how to write `model.py`, `residual.py`, `train.ipynb` and `validation.ipynb`is currently unavailable.